 In subsequent years we have welcomed Daithi O Ceallachain (2011-2012), Noel O Murchadha (2012-2013), and Colm Duffin (2013-2014) to whom we owe grateful thanks for their hard work and enthusiasm for our students.

-This year (2014-2015) we are delighted to have Aisling Ni Shirin with us.
+In 2014-2015 we were delighted to have Aisling Ni Shirin with us.
 In addition to teaching Introductory and Intermediate Irish Language, Aisling has led various initiatives with the students, including taking part in the successful global Conradh na Gaeilge effort to break the world record for carrying on a conversation in Irish.
+She also organized numerous events for Seachtain na Gaeilge around St Patrick's Day, including an amazing flashmob of Irish songs and dance in the student dining-room at lunchtime on March 17, which can be found on YouTube.